 - A child on your policy turning 26

-- A dependent on your policy changing status (he or she is no longer your dependent)
+- A dependent on your policy changing status (they are no longer your dependent)

 - A household member getting coverage from a public program, like Medicaid, CHIP or Medicare